EoinKenny/IJCAI-2023/README.md

 ***

 First download the ImageNet dataset [here]( https://www.kaggle.com/c/imagenet-object-localization-challenge), and the CUB-200 dataset [here](https://www.vision.caltech.edu/datasets/cub_200_2011/).
-Then move them to the
+You can put them where you like, but just make sure the dataloader in each functions.py file links to that directory.
+The default directories are the folders themselves (e.g., ImageNet).

 Run
 ```